 How to spot it: Returned image has subtle changes to subject pose / color / detail (or no changes at all) = preserve signal missing.

-Vision struggles with images under ~512px.
+Vision struggles with small images.
 If it can’t tell “what is background vs subject,” it regenerates the whole image holistically — usually nowhere near your target.

 How to spot it: Original long edge < 800px = likely resolution issue.
 Re-upload at 1500px+ and retry.

-Precise control of rendered text inside images is a known weakness of this generation of models.
-“Change the price from $99 to $79” usually returns gibberish or unchanged.
+Precise control of rendered text inside images is still a known weakness of this model generation as of June 2026 — non-Latin scripts (Chinese, Arabic, Hebrew) and small/dense text are especially fragile.
+“Change the price from $99 to $79” often returns garbled characters or leaves the text unchanged.

 How to spot it: The thing to change is text / digits / a logo = current model capability boundary.
-Use Photoshop instead.
+Use the Select tool for a clean region, or a real editor (Photoshop / Figma).

 Edits that touch facial features, unusual poses, or sensitive themes can quietly get routed into a “conservative edit” path — returning a barely-changed image.